ajschumacher/gadsdc/00-preliminaries/data_science.md

 # Data Science and Data Scientists

 These resources help to explain what people talk about when they talk about data science and data scientists.
-They aren't always talking about the same things.
+People aren't always talking about the same things.

  * [Analyzing the Analyzers](http://cdn.oreillystatic.com/oreilly/radarreport/0636920029014/Analyzing_the_Analyzers.pdf): An Introspective Survey of Data Scientists and Their Work
      * Classifies data scientists into several categories that are fairly distinct.
 Helps to understand the breadth of what "data science" can mean.